LorenzoPegorari/GSoC25-report/README.md

 ### Reworking the `ObjectTree`

-The `ObjectTree` is a fonduamental class which has the duty of representing the opened geometry database.
+The `ObjectTree` is an essential class which has task of representing the open geometric database, particularly the tree structure of the objects in a database.

+> [!NOTE]
+> Text

-Previouslt the `ObjectTree` was mainly composed of many `QHash`es that connected an unique id to one of the geometry object property.
+Previouslt the `ObjectTree` was mainly composed of many `QHash`es that connected an unique item id, in which an item is a node in the database tree instead in the   to one of the geometry object property.
 For example:
 ```c++
 // fullPathMap connects an object id to the corresponding object's path
 QHash<int, QString> fullPathMap;